chilicoder/study-wpm-workbook/README.md

   * _Participative._ Everyone on the team contributes to the decision-making process.
   * _Consultative._ The person in authority makes the final decision, but this decision is made only after consulting with all members to get their input and ideas
 * Conflict resolution
-  * _Avoidant_ Some people will do anything to avoid a direct confrontation, but each person’s input and opinion must be sought.
+  * _Avoidant_ Some people will do anything to avoid a direct confrontation, but each person's input and opinion must be sought.
 A simple device is to ask all of the team members in turn what they think about the situation and what they suggest should be done about it.
   * _Combative_ The project manager must be able to identify these combative team members and act to mitigate the chances of these combative situations arising.
 Tip: to put potentially combative individuals in charge of forming a recommendation for the team to consider.
   * _Collaborative_ This approach encourages each team member to put his or her opinions on the table and not avoid any conflict that may result.
 * Consensus building